Compute property

 F(i) := InputProperty / (NumNeighbors+1)

-G(j) := InputProperty / (NumNeighbors+1)
+G(i,j) := InputProperty / (NumNeighbors+1)

-Note that NumNeighbors
+NumNeighbors

 F(i) := 0

-G(j) := 4 * (Distance^-12 - Distance^-6)
+G(i,j) := 4 * (Distance^-12 - Distance^-6)

 F(i) := 0

-Here, the negative comparison operator !=
+Note that the operator !=

-not equal to the type of particle \(i\); and 0 otherwise.
+evaluates to 1 if the type of particle \(j\) is not equal to the type of particle \(i\); and 0 otherwise.

 Computations on bonds